 - The Science section does not report any sub score.

-- The sub scores of your ACT test score results reflect your expertise in the particular areas of the various sections of the test.
+- The sub scores of your results reflect your expertise in the particular areas of the various sections of the test.

 - The Composite Score or the ACT score that you receive is the average of the scores for each section of the examination except the score you get for the writing section.
 The Composite Score is always a whole number.
 For example, if the average of the scores that you have received for the 4 main sections of ACT is 24.6 then your Composite Score will be 25 and if it is 24.4 then your Composite Score will be 24.

-Thus, the ACT test score results that you receive are quite elaborate.
+Thus, the results that you receive are quite elaborate.
 This ensures that the score you receive is a true reflection of your proficiency in each subject.
-Moreover, it gives the admissions authorities a clear idea of you strengths and weaknesses.
+Moreover, it gives the admission authorities a clear idea of your strengths and weaknesses.
 If you want to see a sample score card then click on the following link: http://www.actstudent.org/scores/understand/studentreport.html

-Once you understand how to interpret your ACT scores, selection of subjects that you should study in college becomes easy.
+Once you understand how to interpret your result, selection of subjects that you should study in college becomes easy.
 The ACT sectional scores also indicate the subjects you have a talent for and hence you can select your career option accordingly.
-However, a good ACT score is always welcome!
-So, know all that you need about ACT test score results and prepare well for the test because that alone will help you fare well in the examination.
+However, a good score is always welcome!
+So, know all that you need about the ACT results and prepare well for the test because that alone will help you fare well in the examination.